Village Settlements (South Australia): Holder

 Started in March 1894 with 71 members; a year later there were 53 and a population of around 250 on an area of 5,750 acres.
 This settlement also had the advantage of a substantial building already from a previous sheep station.
 In May 1894 the chairman was S. Dyke and the secretary H. Crocker.
 In 1895? the chairman was C. Anderson and the secretary W. Barker.
 In 1901 it was allowed to convert from a commune to individual holdings.

 Waikerie

 On 19 February 1894, an advance party of twenty left for the Waikeri (as it was then spelled) settlement, for which 5,200 acres had been surveyed.
 Sir E. T. Smith helped financially.

 Chairman was a Mr. Malcolm, secretary J. Rowe.
 The initial settlers consisted of 65 men, 85 women and around 50 children.
 Fourteen of the original 65 members (mostly single men) split from the party to found Ramco and a year later there were 34 members in a population of 154.

 Ramco

 An area of 3,400 acres settled by 14 members, mostly single men, who left Waikerie settlement, and in mid-1894 were given a second chance at Ramco, about 2 miles downstream (west) of Waikerie.
-Its first chairmen were successively George Malcolm, Edward Quinn; James Blizard the secretary.
+Its first chairmen were successively George Malcolm, Edward Quinn; Harry Blizard the secretary.